Liberatii/documentation/_sources/reference/supported_oracle_syntax/user_types.rst.txt

 .. code-block:: sql
    :linenos:

+   --Oracle
-   CREATE OR REPLACE PACKAGE P1 IS
+   CREATE OR REPLACE PACKAGE p1 IS
      -- Associative array indexed by string:
      TYPE population IS TABLE OF NUMBER -- Associative array type INDEX BY VARCHAR2(64);           -- indexed by string